Jiripoz/terraria-tracker-web-client/README.md

 ## Installation

 This project requires the `npm` package manager.
-You will need to install [node.js](https://nodejs.org/en/download/) to run `npm` commands.

-When you are ready, just run on the project foler:
+Run on the project folder:

 ```
 npm install